Skip to main content

 Do you have questions about research or standards of care?
 Contact us for more information: cfcarebc@phsa.ca

-• Kalydeco (ivacaftor) is a medication for treatment of CF in people 12 months of age and older with specific mutations of cystic fibrosis.
+• Kalydeco (ivacaftor) is a medication for treatment of CF in people 12 months of age and older with specific mutations of cystic fibrosis (G551D).
 Kalydeco helps the defective cystic fibrosis transmembrane conductance regulator (CFTR) protein work at the surface of the cell.
-Currently in Canada it is approved for those 6 years and older with those specific mutations.

 • Orkambi (lumacaftor/ivacaftor) is indicated for the treatment of CF in people 2 years of age and older who have two copies of the F508del mutation in the CFTR gene.